Tonyuche/Project/TrendyDesigns.md

 </div>

-**Margielos Clothings** is a new Cloth manufacturing and sales company seeking a whole IT Infrastructure deployment for its operations.
+**Margielos Atelier** is a new Cloth manufacturing and sales company seeking a whole IT Infrastructure deployment for its operations.
- Margielos Clothings currently has a total of 15 employees who carry out their daily work activities using their PCs.
+ Margielos Atelier currently has a total of 15 employees who carry out their daily work activities using their PCs.

 <div align="center">

 ## _By_
-## *Azureusers IT-Solutions Ltd.*
+## *Azureusers (Group 5)*
  ## Network Documentation
 </div>